ChrisChares/angular-seed-web-starter-kit/README.md

 Wiredep is used so you don't have to manually add `<script>` tags for bower dependencies

 A rudimentary deployment system for Heroku is included.
-At the moment, these deployments will only serve out of the ./app folder, not the ./dist folder.
-As such (and a litany of other reasons) you should not use this in production.

 ### To use: